raytroop/raytroop.github.io/source/_posts/osc-pn.md

 ## References

-A. Hajimiri and T. H. Lee, "A general theory of phase noise in electrical oscillators," in *IEEE Journal of Solid-State Circuits*, vol. 33, no. 2, pp. 179-194, Feb.
-1998 [[paper](https://people.engr.tamu.edu/spalermo/ecen620/general_pn_theory_hajimiri_jssc_1998.pdf)], [[slides](http://www-smirc.stanford.edu/papers/Orals98s-ali.pdf)]

-—, "Corrections to "A General Theory of Phase Noise in Electrical Oscillators"" [[https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=678662](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=678662)]

-A. Demir, A. Mehrotra and J. Roychowdhury, "Phase noise in oscillators: a unifying theory and numerical methods for characterization," in *IEEE Transactions on Circuits and Systems I: Fundamental Theory and Applications*, vol. 47, no. 5, pp. 655-674, May 2000 [[https://sci-hub.se/10.1109/81.847872](https://sci-hub.se/10.1109/81.847872)]

-D. Murphy, J. J. Rael and A. A. Abidi, "Phase Noise in LC Oscillators: A Phasor-Based Analysis of a General Result and of Loaded  Q ," in IEEE Transactions on Circuits and Systems I: Regular Papers, vol. 57, no. 6, pp. 1187-1203, June 2010 [[https://sci-hub.ru/10.1109/TCSI.2009.2030110](https://sci-hub.ru/10.1109/TCSI.2009.2030110)]

 Godone, A. & Micalizio, Salvatore & Levi, Filippo.
 (2008).
 RF spectrum of a carrier with a random phase modulation of arbitrary slope. [[https://sci-hub.se/10.1088/0026-1394/45/3/008](https://sci-hub.se/10.1088/0026-1394/45/3/008)]

 F. L. Traversa, M. Bonnin and F. Bonani, "The Complex World of Oscillator Noise: Modern Approaches to Oscillator (Phase and Amplitude) Noise Analysis," in *IEEE Microwave Magazine*, vol. 22, no. 7, pp. 24-32, July 2021 [[https://iris.polito.it/retrieve/handle/11583/2903596/e384c433-b8f5-d4b2-e053-9f05fe0a1d67/MM%20noise%20-%20v5.pdf](https://iris.polito.it/retrieve/handle/11583/2903596/e384c433-b8f5-d4b2-e053-9f05fe0a1d67/MM%20noise%20-%20v5.pdf)]